 TechNet supports private sector efforts to empower consumers to better manage their financial lives and enjoy new, safe, secure, and reliable financial tools.
+Federal agencies should update outdated rules in order to utilize modern financial technologies and focus on recommendations made in the Treasury Department’s 2018 report, “A Financial System That Creates Economic Opportunities: Nonbank Financials, Fintech, and Innovation.”
+Overall, the federal regulatory environment must be more amenable to emerging fintech innovations.
 In particular, TechNet supports:

 - Streamlined rules for the online lending marketplace.
 Federal and state regulations fail to address the constant change, diversity, and innovation in the marketplace.
 Federal and state policymakers should streamline lending laws across jurisdictions to account for the innovative lending market of today.

 - Policymakers should promote industry best practices that protect consumers and small businesses while maximizing diversity and innovation in lending services.

 - Unlock the power of financial apps.
 Policymakers should empower consumers and small businesses to take advantage of financial applications on their smartphones that help them improve security, convenience, and reliability.

 - Leverage technology to reduce barriers to financial services.
 The internet, the cloud, and mobile innovations should be empowered to thrive in an open environment with limited regulatory burdens.

 Payment System Principles

 - Promote enhanced security and convenience through continuous innovation.
 No one technology should be mandated for security and authentication, nor should one technology become a de facto mandate through “floor-setting.”